santi1s/Big-Data/Chat-Support/Log-into-Chat.md

-1. Access chat using the below URL:
+1. Access chat using the below URL (make sure you open the browser in InPrivate browser mode):
 - https://servicedesk.microsoft.com/#/comm
 2. Login using your UPN credentials.
 - alias@mft.support.microsoft.com